 We also embed our simple model in an equilibrium search framework incorporating dynamics for aging.
 In accordance with the empirical evidence, the model predicts that the drop in employment at age 18 reflects a discrete change in job loss rather than a discrete change in hiring.
 The model also predicts spillover effects of an increase in the youth minimum wage on adult employment, but in this case the sign of the spillover effect is ambiguous.
-In any case, our elasticity estimate is again a good approximation of the effect on youth employment if the fraction of low-skilled workers that are young is small.
+In any case, our elasticity estimate is again a good approximation of the effect on youth employment if young workers constitute a low share of total low-skilled employment."